-Appendix G contains graphs of the TCC and TIF for the BIE science tests, Set A and Set B for each of grades 5, 8, and 11.
+Appendix H contains graphs of the TCC and TIF for the BIE science tests, Set A and Set B for each of grades 5, 8, and 11.
 Each TCC graph displays the expected raw score (on the vertical axis) for the entire theta scale (on the horizontal axis).
 Each TCC graph also has a set of vertical lines that indicate the values of the theta cut scores for the given grade.
 Each TIF graph displays test information value (on the vertical axis) at the entire theta scale (on the horizontal axis).
-Each TCC graph also has a set of vertical lines that indicate the values of the entire theta scale (on the horizontal axis).
-Each TIF graph also has a set of vertical lines that indicate the vertical axis) at the entire theta scale (on the horizontal axis).
 Each TIF graph also has a set of vertical lines that indicate the values of the scaled score cut scores for the given subject and grade.